 College counselors Howard and Matthew Greene wrote The Hidden Ivies to highlight some of the lesser-known schools when discussing prestigious universities.
 The authors came up with the term in the year 2000.

 During that time, the list of Hidden Ivies has grown from a little over 20 to over 60 schools.
 The goal for creating this list of schools was to give students and parents “greater awareness of a distinctive cluster of colleges and universities of excellence that are available.”

 Overview of the Hidden Ivies

-A number of schools are dubbed Ivies, which most people think of as the eight schools in the Ivy League ( Harvard, Princeton, Yale, etc.).
-There are also Public Ivies, the Hidden Ivies we are exploring, and also, Little Ivies, which are mostly private liberal arts colleges that don’t include graduate programs.
+A number of schools are dubbed Ivies, which most people think of as the eight schools in the Ivy League (Harvard, Princeton, Yale, etc.).
+There are also Public Ivies, Hidden Ivies, Ivy Plus schools, and also, Little Ivies, which are mostly private liberal arts colleges that don’t include graduate programs.
 Interestingly, all of the Little Ivies happen to be Hidden Ivies.

 So, what schools are Hidden Ivies?
 Check out the list below to find out!

 Hidden Ivies have a lot of benefits for their attendees.
 Usually, these colleges have a smaller number of undergraduate students, which translates to smaller classroom sizes and better student-faculty ratios.
 This means students might have more opportunities to discuss their coursework with professors or get to know their peers a little bit easier.

 Liberal arts college or research university?

 Hidden Ivy schools offer various types of education, ranging from liberal arts colleges to research universities.
 Liberal arts institutions usually emphasize liberal arts and sciences, while research schools focus primarily on, you guessed it, research.